Sending Emails

 Before You Send

-and an active DKIM key is verified.
+- An active DKIM key is verified.

 Outbound-only domains do not need root MX records.
 If your business mailbox is hosted at Google Workspace, Microsoft 365, or another provider, keep those MX records in place and configure only the outbound DNS records.
 See Outbound Service for the full DNS and bounce setup.